local-first-cooperation/website/index.md

 - “(mobile) edge device native” as opposed to (and complementary to) [cloud native](https://www.cncf.io/)
 - “edge computing”, which so far unfortunately sees local computation only as pre-processor for the cloud, not independently

-After some introductory remarks, we formulate some [principles](#local-first-cooperation-principles) upon which software can be built allows _robust cooperation between nearby computing devices_.
+After some introductory remarks, we formulate [principles](#local-first-cooperation-principles) that must underlie all collaborative software that stays maximally useful under all operating conditions.
+These principles are derived from the idea that it should be enough for two computing devices to be connected to each other for them to cooperate, and to facilitate cooperation of their respective users.

 These principles have a remarkable overlap with the [reactive principles](https://principles.reactive.foundation/) derived from the [Reactive Manifesto](https://reactivemanifesto.org).
 This is not a coincidence: